mousepawmedia/pawlib/docs/source/flex/flexstack.rst

 implemented yet, and we may not include some other features to leave room for future optimization and experimentation.

-* Internally, this is the same as FlexArray.
-It will be given stack-specific optimizations later.
+* Internally, this is a contiguous-memory circular buffer.
 * FlexStack does not offer iterators.
 This *may* be added in the future.
 * You cannot change the underlying data structure.
 Our base class is where most of the heavy lifting occurs.